-- SiS AGPset: SiS 630E AGPset with integrated SiS300 AGP graphics controller supports a 133MHz Front Side Bus (FSB) and UltraDMA/66, which allows burst mode data transfer rates of up to 66.6MB/sec. - PC100/133 Memory Support: Equipped with two Dual Inline Memory Module (DIMM) sockets to support Intel PC100/133-compliant SDRAMs (available in 64, 128, 256, or 512MB densities) up to 1GB. - UltraDMA/66 Support: Comes with an onboard PCI Bus Master IDE controller with two connectors that support four IDE devices on two channels.
-Supports UltraDMA/66, UltraDMA/33, PIO Modes 3 & 4 and Bus Master IDE DMA Mode 2, and Enhanced IDE devices, such as DVD-ROM, CD-ROM, CD-R/RW, LS-120, and Tape Backup drives. - More USB Ports: Supports a total of 5 USB ports for more peripheral connectivity options. - Peripheral Wakeup: Supports Wakeup on LAN, USB, and PS/2 Mouse/Keyboard. - SMBus: Features the System Management Bus interface, which is used to physically transport commands and information between SMBus devices. - PC Health Monitoring: Provides an easy way to examine and manage system status information, such as CPU and system voltages, temperatures, and fan status through the onboard hardware ITE 8705 and the bundled ASUS PC Probe. - AMR Slot: Audio Modem Riser slot supports a very affordable audio and/or modem riser card. - Legacy Free: Provides three 32-bit PCI (Asynchronous PCI 2.2 compliant) with no ISA, eliminating bottlenecks and system memory management issues.
+- SiS AGPset: SiS 630E AGPset with integrated SiS300 AGP graphics controller supports a 133MHz Front Side Bus (FSB) and UltraDMA/66, which allows burst mode data transfer rates of up to 66.6MB/sec. - PC100/133 and VCM Memory Support: Equipped with two Dual Inline Memory Module (DIMM) sockets to support Intel PC100/133-compliant SDRAMs (available in 64, 128, 256, or 512MB densities) up to 1GB. - UltraDMA/66 Support: Comes with an onboard PCI Bus Master IDE controller with two connectors that support four IDE devices on two channels.
+Supports UltraDMA/66, UltraDMA/33, PIO Modes 3 & 4 and Bus Master IDE DMA Mode 2, and Enhanced IDE devices, such as DVD-ROM, CD-ROM, CD-R/RW, LS-120, and Tape Backup drives. - Form Factor for Easy-to-Use PC: Designed for small-size easy-to-use PCs, this new highly flexible form factor reduces the motherboard size by as much as 25% over the microATX design. - More USB Ports: Supports a total of 5 USB ports for more peripheral connectivity options. - Peripheral Wakeup: Supports Wakeup on LAN, USB, and PS/2 Mouse/Keyboard. - SMBus: Features the System Management Bus interface, which is used to physically transport commands and information between SMBus devices. - PC Health Monitoring: Provides an easy way to examine and manage system status information, such as CPU and system voltages, temperatures, and fan status through the onboard hardware ITE 8705 and the bundled ASUS PC Probe. - AMR Slot: Audio Modem Riser slot supports a very affordable audio and/or modem riser card. - Legacy Free: Provides two 32-bit PCI (Asynchronous PCI 2.2 compliant) with no ISA, eliminating bottlenecks and system memory management issues.
 All PCI slots can support Bus Master PCI cards, such as SCSI or LAN cards.
 (PCI supports up to 133MB/s maximum throughput.) - Low Pin Count (LPC) Multi-I/O: Provides two high-speed UART compatible serial ports and one parallel port with EPP and ECP capabilities.
 UART2 can also be directed from COM2 to the Infrared Module for wireless connections.